-C15H10 Criminal Justice I - This course is designed to give the student an overview of the United States Criminal Justice System through the examination of U.S. law enforcement agencies, the U.S. Court systems and U.S. Correctional Institutions.
+C30H00 Criminal Justice I - This course is designed to give the student an overview of the United States Criminal Justice System through the examination of U.S. law enforcement agencies, the U.S. Court systems and U.S. Correctional Institutions.
 The first-year emphasis is given to the history of law enforcement; current issues facing law enforcement; the study of U.S. Constitutional law and criminal law.
 This course will examine career paths within the legal field.
 The curriculum is complimented with various guest speakers from the Criminal Justice Field and potential field trips to a local police department and training academy, county jail and Juvenile Court.
 Students will prepare a Pre-Law and Law Enforcement Service portfolio to be maintained through their three-year course of study.
-Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No crime scene searches culminating in mock court trials conducted by the students.
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

+C30H01 Criminal Justice II - This course is a continuation of the exploration of the knowledge obtained in Criminal Justice I with an emphasis on the U.S. and Tennessee Court Systems.
+This course provides a hands-on study of law enforcement operations including investigative procedures, finger printing and crime scene searches culminating in mock court trials conducted by the students.
 Students will evaluate emerging technology and its impact on the criminal justice system.
 After evaluating legal opinions from the U.S. Supreme Court and the Tennessee Appellate Courts, students will utilize their knowledge to predict results in future cases.
 Students are also given the opportunity to sit as Jurors in Mock Trials held at Vanderbilt School of Law.
 Field trips include at least two of the following: a Tennessee Maximum Security Institution, observation of criminal court proceedings and Vanderbilt Law School campus.
 Students shall maintain and build upon their Pre-Law and Law Enforcement Services Portfolio.
 Students will also have the opportunity to compete for a summer internship supported by the Williamson County Criminal Justice Advisory Committee.
 Grade Level: 10-12 Prerequisite: Criminal Justice I Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 2.0 NCAA Approved: No